 For great cleaning results, we’ve selected the following five deck cleaners as the best products on the market for most common deck types and their specific cleaning needs.

 If looking to restore a weathered wood deck to its original color, you won’t go wrong with the Woodrich Cleaner & Brightener Kit for Wood Decks.
 The kit comes with two powder products, which blend easily with water: a cleaner to be used first for removing grime and dirt, and a brightener, used second, for bleaching grayed wood.
 Both products can be sprayed on or applied with a deck brush, followed by rinsing with the garden hose.
-Amazon buyers give the Woodrich cleaner and brightening combo 4.6 out of five stars for superior brightening power.
 The kit treats decks up to 750 square feet.
-Available on Amazon.

 Clean and protect your composite deck with Resist Mist Composite Decking Cleaner and Sealer combo.
 The gentle all-purpose cleaner safely removes grease, dirt, and mildew, while the separate sealer, applied after cleaning, imparts a microscopic shield on the decking surface to help it resist future staining and fading from UV rays.
-Resist Mist will treat decks up to 1,000 square feet, and Amazon buyers award it 4.8 stars for ease of use (no mixing necessary, just spray and rinse).
-Available from Amazon.
+Resist Mist will treat decks up to 1,000 square feet, and buyers love its ease of use (no mixing necessary, just spray and rinse).

 Painted decks require a gentle cleaner, and Star Brite Non-Skid Deck Cleaner contains non-caustic chelating detergents to safely dissolve spills and dirt without scrubbing.
 While Star Brite is manufactured as a deck cleaning product for boats, because it’s so gentle, it’s a great choice for painted home decks as well.
 It comes as a premixed liquid and can be applied to a wet painted deck with a pump sprayer or a soft deck brush, mopped over the surface, and then rinsed away.
 The cleaner also contains protective polymers that create a microscopic layer of protection to help repel stains and spills.
-Amazon buyers give the Star Brite cleaner 4.6 stars for effective cleaning without damage to the paint.
 One gallon cleans and treats a deck up to 1,000 square feet.
-Available on Amazon.

-Banish mold and mildew with Wet-and-Forget Moss, Mold, and Mildew Cleaner, which earns 4.6 stars from Amazon shoppers.
+Banish mold and mildew with Wet-and-Forget Moss, Mold, and Mildew Cleaner.
 It comes in a liquid concentrate for mixing with water, and it can be applied with a pump sprayer, a deck brush, or a hose-end dispenser.
 Simply saturate the wood decking evenly and let it dry on its own—no scrubbing or even mopping required.
 Mildewcide in the solution will kill and remove any existing mold, and help prevent future mold, moss, and mildew growth.
 One gallon treats up to 2,250 square feet, it comes in a four-pack.
-Available on Amazon.

 Concentrated and ready to use in your pressure washer’s dispensing reservoir, SIMPLE GREEN Oxy Solve Pressure Washer Cleaner is tough enough to remove stubborn spills and stains—even stuck-on tree sap!
-Happy Amazon buyers give the cleaner a resounding 4.8 stars for its ability to clean away spills, dirt, and discoloration.
+COnsumers appreciate its ability to clean away spills, dirt, and discoloration.
 SIMPLE GREEN contains hydrogen peroxide to brighten wood decks while cleaning.
 One gallon of SIMPLE GREEN cleaner will clean up to 6,400 square feet, and it can be applied in a pump sprayer or with a soft deck brush.
-Available on Amazon.